Hermann Liebmann: Leipzig politics (1905–1919)

 After his two years of military service, Liebmann joined the SPD in 1905.
 Liebmann was always at the focal point of developments within the SPD in Leipzig.
 From 1909 to 1912, Liebmann was a reporter for the Leipziger Volkszeitung, a workers newspaper in Leipzig.
 Starting in 1913 Liebmann served as editor of the Leipziger Volkszeitung, a post which he had until 1933.
 The post had been previously held by Franz Mehring who followed the revolutionary teachings of Marx and Engels.
 Liebmann advocated a peaceful civil approach.

 From 1914 to 1916 Liebmann served during World War I. He resigned in 1917 to protest the pro-war policies of the SPD.
 In 1917, along with a greater part of the Social Democratic Party, he joined in protest against the civil peace policy of the Berlin party executive of the SPD, the Independent Social Democratic Party of Germany (Unabhängige Sozialdemokratische Partei Deutschlands or USPD).
-On November 8, 1918, Liebmann became a member of the select committee of the Leipzig workers’ and soldiers’ Council (Leipziger Arbeiter- und Soldatenrats).
+On November 8, 1918, Liebmann became a member of the select committee of the Leipzig workers’ and soldiers’ council (Leipziger Arbeiter- und Soldatenrat).

 In 1918, Liebmann became a city councilor (Stadtverordneter) in Leipzig.
 He served in this capacity until 1923.
 In 1919, as part of the city council, the street-cars, gas, water, electricity, the zoo, nurseries, and swimming pools came under the direction of the city.
 The housing authority also came under closer control of the city government.
 One of the projects Liebmann worked on was getting streetcar week passes for workers.